-A mix of polemic and hierarchy, Sight and Sound magazine’s once-a-decade ten-best-films, or, immodestly, “The Greatest Films of All Time,” collated from submissions to an invited range of programmers, filmmakers, academics and reviewers will be published in the magazine this month along with a vertiginous online roster of individual lists.
+A mix of polemic and hierarchy, Sight and Sound magazine’s once-a-decade ten-best-films, or, immodestly, “The Greatest Films of All Time,” collated from submissions to an invited range of programmers, filmmakers, academics and reviewers will be published in the magazine in December, alongside a vertiginous online roster of individual lists.

 The range of awareness of world cinema lists has expanded in successive decades, but the contributors to the postwar upstart magazine said these were the greatest movies of all time in 1952: “Bicycle Thieves” was followed by a Chaplin tie, “City Lights” and “The Gold Rush”; then Eisenstein’s bastion of theories of montage,”Battleship Potemkin,” was followed by a tie for fifth between D. W. Griffith’s grandiose epic; “Intolerance” and Flaherty’s “Louisiana Story”; and then a tie for seventh, among Von Stroheim’s grandiloquent feat of hyperrealism, “Greed,” Marcel Carné’s “poetic realism” in “Le Jour se lève” and Dreyer’s Falconetti-face-fixated “The Passion of Joan of Arc,” and a tie for tenth between David Lean’s “Brief Encounter,” Clair’s “Le Million” and Renoir’s test-of-time “The Rules of the Game.”
 All in all, a pretty great sea of Western cinematic tradition to sip slowly from on the Criterion Channel.